hamzahusic/hamzahusic/README.md

 - 🌱 I’m currently learning **Postgresql**

-- 👨‍💻 All of my projects are available at [https://hamzahusic.vercel.app/](https://hamzahusic.vercel.app/)
+- 👨‍💻 All of my projects will be available soon on [https://hamzahusic.vercel.app/](https://hamzahusic.vercel.app/)

 - 📫 How to reach me **hamzahusic.dev@gmail.com**